Timen/squeezenext-tensorflow/README.md

 [Validation Images](http://academictorrents.com/details/5d6d0df7ed81efd49ca99ea4737e0ae5e3a5f2e5/tech&dllist=1)
 and [Bounding Box Annotations](http://academictorrents.com/details/28202f4f8dde5c9b26d406f5522f8763713e605b/tech&dllist=1)

 Please note one should still abide by the original License agreement of the Imagenet dataset.
-After downloading these files please the following steps to prepare the dataset.
+After downloading these files please perform the following steps to prepare the dataset.

 - Create a directory used for processing and storing the dataset.
     Please note you should have at least around 500 GB of free space available on the drive you are processing the dataset.